 Remove hiring bias

 For example, if you are a white middle-aged woman and you are hiring an actor to play a suburban mom to a teenager, it would be absolutely reasonable to look for a white, middle-aged woman for your role.
 If you’re hiring an accountant however, it would be illegal to hire based on those parameters.

-This is known as affinity bias, and it’s nothing uncommon.
-As it turns out, we love to hire mini-mes – persons who look like us.
+This is known as affinity bias.
+As it turns out, we love to hire mini-mes – people who look like us.
 In an interview, a person with the same background, age, race and hobbies will have more chances than someone who’s completely different than the hiring manger.

 Hiring based on familiarity is illegal, but it’s also grounds for some very poor hiring decisions.
 Often times, a poor-quality candidate slips by merely because they had so much in common with the HR manager.
 The problem with hiring for familiarity is that plenty of people do it completely unconsciously.
 With so many advantages brought by workplace diversity, it’s detrimental to base hiring decisions on familiarity.
 (Note, we are not saying HR managers are prejudiced, just that we all carry some kind of unconscious bias, and we can fight it if we educate ourselves about the different ways they manifest, and how we can identify and combat them in our own organizations.
 Read more here if you’re intersted.)

 Sometimes, you may be even projecting your bias right from the start, on your job ad.
 The way you word your job description could potentially be putting off a group of applicants.
 For example, the aptly titled Gender Decoder for Job Ads helps you realize if you are putting off male or female applicants with your wording.
 Using this free tool, you copy and paste your ad and it will recognize masculine and feminine encoded words.